The Case Against Smooth Null Infinity I: Heuristics and Counter-Examples: Case 2: Boundary data posed on a timelike hypersurface

 With these assumptions, we then let $k\in \mathbb N$ be arbitrary and split ${\mathcal D}_{U_0}$ into the subsets ${\mathcal D}_{U_0}\cap \{u\leq -k\}$ and ${\mathcal D}_{U_0}\cap \{u> -k\}$.
 In the former set, we can treat the difference $\Delta(r,r\phi,m)$ of the two solutions as in the region $\mathcal D_{n,k}$ of the proof, leading to the estimate \eqref{eeeeeeeeeqqqqqqqqqqq} (with $\epsilon$ replaced by, say, $Ck^{-\varepsilon/2}$).
 In the latter set, we can then treat the difference as in the region ${\mathcal D}_k$ of the proof, leading to the estimate \eqref{eqq4} (with $\epsilon$ replaced by, say, $Ck^{-\varepsilon/4}$).
 Taking $k\to \infty$ then shows that the two solutions agree.

-In fact, if we also take into account the \textit{a priori estimate} of Remark~\ref{rem:betterbound} (which, combined with the energy estimate \eqref{eq:timelike:ee}, gives sharp decay for $r\phi$) as well as the corresponding \textit{a priori} arguments that can be extracted from section~\ref{sec:Refinements} (cf.\ Remark~\ref{rem:betterbound2}), then all of the above global assumptions can be recovered from the assumptions that $m_i$ remains uniformly bounded and that $\nu_i<0<\lambda_i$, provided that one also assumes that $\lim_{u\to-\infty}\boldsymbol Tr_i=\lim_{u\to-\infty}\pv^2 r_i=\lim_{u\to-\infty}\pv^2(r\phi)_i=0$ for $i=1,2$.
-Thus, the solution constructed in Theorem~\ref{thm:timelike:final} is the unique solution restricting correctly to the data on $\Gamma$ and $\mathcal I^-$ that has a uniformly bounded Hawking mass as well as $\nu<0$, $\lambda>0$. \end{rem}
+In fact, if we also take into account the \textit{a priori estimate} of Remark~\ref{rem:betterbound} (which, combined with the energy estimate \eqref{eq:timelike:ee}, gives sharp decay for $r\phi$) as well as the corresponding \textit{a priori} arguments that can be extracted from section~\ref{sec:Refinements} (cf.\ Remark~\ref{rem:betterbound2}), then all of the above global assumptions can be recovered from the assumptions that the $m_i$ remain uniformly bounded.
+Thus, the solution constructed in Theorem~\ref{thm:timelike:final} is the unique solution restricting correctly to the data on $\Gamma$ and $\mathcal I^-$ that has a uniformly bounded Hawking mass. \end{rem}